amashuroff/understanding-weird-parts-js/js-browser.md

 - proto points to the this object's prototype
 - JS traverses the prototype chain, when looking for a property and only turns undefined when it can't find property in all the objects in the chain
+- mutating a shared prototype is called prototype pollution

 ```javascript
 const animal = {